 (b) Verifies the EMT is not on the exclusion list maintained by the Office of the Inspector General;

-(c)
+(c) Verifies the EMT has successfully completed the training required under subsections 5(b) and (d) of this rule.

-Conducts its own criminal background check on the EMT in accordance with section (4)(c) of this rule; and
+(d) Conducts its own criminal background check on the EMT in accordance with section (4)(c) of this rule; and

-(d)Completes the training required under subsections (5)(a), (b) and (d) through (f).
+(d)(e) Completes the training required under subsection (5)(a).

 (7) For authorized out-of-state NEMT services in which the transportation provider solely performs work in the other state and for which the CCO has no oversight authority, the CCO is not responsible for requiring that the subcontractor’s vehicle and standards meet the requirements set forth in this rule.